Why I Don’t Take Insurance: A Somatic Trauma Therapist’s Perspective

 Is private-pay therapy worth it?

-In my Los Angeles practice and online across California, I help high-achieving women move from burnout and anxiety into calm, embodied self-trust.
+In my Los Angeles practice and online across California, I work with high achieving women who are ready to move out of burnout and anxiety and into calm, embodied self trust.